 Part 1: Inspecting all 20 frames and placing them in a new hive next to the old hive.
-Total time: 7 minutes.

 - Update (May 06/11): For the record, here’s what I found on each frame from the top brood box: 1) Honey.
 2) Honey, pollen and open brood, by which I mean uncapped larvae, little grubs curled up at the bottom of the cells.
 3) Capped brood.
 4) Open brood.
 5) Open brood.
 6) Capped and open brood.
 7) Drone comb on a foundationless frame, moved to the edge of the box.
 8) Honey on a foundationless frame.
 9) Honey and pollen.
 10) Honey and pollen.
 The comb from the frames in the bottom brood box were mostly empty.
 Some frames didn’t even have drawn comb on them.

 Besides looking for evidence of a healthy queen — which I found in several frames of solid brood at various stages of development — I also kept an eye out for swarm cells, or queen cells hanging off the bottom of the frames.
 There were none.
 Empty frames are often placed on the edges of the brood nest (the middle area of the hive where the queen lays her eggs) to prevent swarming.
 The empty frames, once comb has been built on them, will give the queen more room to lay eggs.
-And as long as the queen has enough room for laying, she won’t even think about swarming.
+And as long as the queen has enough room for laying, she won’t think about swarming (so I’m told).
 I didn’t place any empty frames on the edge of the brood nest because the entire top box is full of empty frames.
 That should keep her happy.

 I didn’t enjoy trying to stuff in the tenth frame for each box.
 It was a tight fit both times and I can easily see how the queen could get rolled (and squished) between the frames in that situation.
 I plan to install follower boards to free up some of that space later this summer.

 Other thoughts about the inspection: Nothing.
 It all went smoothly.
 One half of the brood chamber (consisting of two deep boxes) was full of brood, honey and pollen.
 They’re off to a good start.
 I wasn’t surprised by the number of empty frames in the bottom box because the colony was started up late last July and barely had enough time to build and fill in all the comb they needed to survive the winter.
-The colony would have been dead if I hadn’t fed them candy cakes in January.
-There was no sign of pollen patties or candy cakes left in the hive.
+The colony would have been dead if I hadn’t fed them sugar in January.
+There was no sign of pollen patties or sugar left in the hive.

 I plan to feed them through a hive top feeder possibly for the rest of May, depending on how cold is stays and how many flowers begin to blossom.
 Then they’re on their own for the rest of the summer.